 These major labels began, and are still operated, under the control of a corporate umbrella organization called a “music group.”

-A music group is often owned by a “holding company” (a company created to buy and possess the shares of other companies, which it then controls).
-A music group controls and consists of music publishing companies, record (sound recording) manufacturers, record distributors, and record labels.
+A music group is often owned by a “holding company” (a company created to buy and possess other companies’ shares, which it then controls), and also consists of music publishing companies, record (sound recording) manufacturers, record distributors, and record labels.

 - Warner Music Group